 Once you have some fish below you that are willing to bite, it works well to stop your spoon well above the bottom.
 Try to determine how far up the fish will come to take your bait.
 If you drop the spoon all the way to the bottom into a bunch of fish and catch a couple of fish from that group, the others will spook.
 If you keep the spoon above the fish and catch the ones that move up to it, the others won’t spook as quickly.
 You’ll catch more fish per hole.

-Ice-fishing season is in full swing across the ice-belt.
+The ice-fishing season is in full swing across the ice belt.
 Be safe and have fun on the ice.

 PHOTO: Here’s one from the past: John Peterson with a nice mid-winter walleye.

 To see all the newest episodes of Fishing the Midwest television, fishing articles, and videos go to fishingthemidwest.com

 By Bob Jensen